 - Give the letter to each instructor once during the semester.

-- A few days before each test, give your instructor a purple testing form.
+- A few days before each in-person test, give your instructor a purple testing form.

 - Reserve a quiet testing room in advance if needed.

 - On the day of the test, come to OSD instead of class.
 Tests should be taken at the same time as the rest of the class.

 Note Taking services may be requested at the beginning of each semester.
 Generally, students should attend class before requesting a note taker, as some instructors may post notes on the class website - D2L, provide informational packets, or allow students to have a copy of classroom powerpoints, if requested.
 If none of these avenues are possible, a student could request a note taker.
 At that point, an OSD staff member will recruit a volunteer note taker for each class requested.
 OSD students are expected to attend class to receive notes.
 If you are not receiving notes or there are concerns about the notes, contact the OSD immediately.

 If you are deaf or hard-of-hearing and require interpreting services, you should meet with the OSD Lead Interpreter to schedule interpreting before registering for classes.
 Currently enrolled OSD students may register for classes on the first day of registration.
 Late enrollment for classes may mean that interpreting services for that semester cannot be provided in a timely manner.
 If you withdraw from a course, let the OSD staff know immediately so that interpreting services can be cancelled.

 If you need an interpreter for other school related activities, you also need to schedule with the OSD staff.
 Requests for interpreters for other programs or activities offered at Normandale Community College need to be made at least 3 business days in advance.
 Contact OSD@normandale.edu.